mannheim-network/substrate/frame/executive/README.md

 The Executive module provides the following implementations:

+- `ExecuteBlock`: Trait that can be used to execute a block.
 - `Executive`: Type that can be used to make the FRAME available from the runtime.

 ## Usage